Oxen-AI/oxen-release/oxen-rust/docs/dev/AddLibraryCode.md

-# Developing a new CLI command
+# Add Library Code

 This guide is to help developers get up in running, as well as document some code paths in the repository.

 The project is split into three components in the `src` directory

-- `lib`
+- `lib` A shared library that can be used in both the CLI and Server
-- `cli`
+- `cli` The oxen CLI binary
-- `server`
+- `server` The oxen server binary

 The `cli` and the `server` share the `lib` as the common code path between them.
-Hence it is good to start implementing any code that you could see shared between the CLI and the Server in the shared libary.
+Hence it is good to start implementing any code that you could see shared between the CLI and the Server in the shared `lib`.

 Let's use the `oxen branch -a` comand as an example, which lists all the local branches in the repository.
-A useful entry point for all the commands is the [src/lib/src/command.rs](https://github.com/Oxen-AI/Oxen/blob/feature/merging/src/lib/src/command.rs).
+A useful entry point for all the commands is the [src/lib/src/command.rs](https://github.com/Oxen-AI/Oxen/blob/main/src/lib/src/command.rs).
 If you search for the `list_branches` function in this file you will see an example implementation.

 ```rust
 /// # List branches